ruoyu-lu/Spectra/docs/02_architecture_and_design/SYSTEM_DESIGN_DECISIONS.md

 *   **Cloud-Native Focus:** .NET Aspire is designed specifically for building observable, production-ready, and distributed applications, aligning with our goal of creating a cloud-native image sharing platform.
 *   **Simplified Orchestration:** Aspire provides built-in features for service discovery, resilience, and configuration, which simplifies the development and local orchestration of microservices.
 This is particularly beneficial given our microservice architecture outlined in `ARCHITECTURE.md`.
 *   **Developer Productivity:** Leverages the extensive .NET ecosystem, C# language features, and a familiar development experience for .NET developers, potentially speeding up development.
-*   **Integration with Azure:** Seamless integration with Azure services (as indicated in `REQUIREMENTS.md` EIR5.3.1 - EIR5.3.4) like Azure AD B2C, Azure Blob Storage, Azure Cosmos DB/SQL Database, and Azure Functions.
+*   **Integration with Azure:** Seamless integration with Azure services (as indicated in `REQUIREMENTS.md` EIR5.3.1 - EIR5.3.4) like Azure AD B2C, Azure Blob Storage, PostgreSQL (via Azure Database for PostgreSQL or self-hosted), and Azure Functions.
 Aspire facilitates the configuration and connection to these resources.
 *   **Observability:** .NET Aspire applications are observable by default, making it easier to monitor, log, and trace application behavior, which is crucial for maintaining system health (MAINT5.4) and troubleshooting (REL3.4).

 **Alternatives Considered:**